mansi0703/Insider-Threat-Detection/README.md

 # Conclusion
-We surveyed diﬀerent insider threat detectionapproaches and found that insider threat detectionis not a single research ﬁeld, but a conglomerationof independent research ﬁelds in computer scienceand even psychology or sociology.
+We surveyed diﬀerent insider threat detectionapproaches and found that insider threat detectionis not a single research ﬁeld, but a conglomeration of independent research ﬁelds in computer scienceand even psychology or sociology.